Coherent multiple-antenna block-fading channels at finite blocklength: Discussion

 \end{enumerate}

-Note that under the fixed received power the so-called \emph{reciprocity} holds: the capacity of the $n_t \times n_r$ channel is the same as the capacity of the $n_r \times n_t$ one.
-Having information about dispersion we may ask the more refined question: although capacities of the channels are the same, which one has better dispersion (i.e. causes smaller coding latency)?
+Note that when the received power is fixed, \emph{reciprocity} holds: the capacity of the $n_t \times n_r$ channel is the same as the capacity of the $n_r \times n_t$ one.
+Having information about dispersion, we may ask the more refined question: although capacities of the channels are the same, which one has better dispersion (i.e. causes smaller coding latency)?

-From approximations~\eqref{eq:pr_cap_nr}-\eqref{eq:pr_cap_nt} we can see that the channel dispersion is not symmetric in $n_t, n_r$.
+From approximations~\eqref{eq:pr_disp_nr} and \eqref{eq:pr_disp_nt}, we can see that the channel dispersion is not symmetric in $n_t, n_r$.
 For example, in the setting of Fig.~\ref{fig:pr_norm_disp_antennas} we see that the delay penalty in the $n_t \ll n_r$ regime is $58\%$ of the penalty in the $n_r \ll n_t$ regime.
+Hence, in a two user channel, if user 1 has $n_1$ antennas and user 2 has $n_2 > n_1$ antennas, then the asymptotic analysis suggest that channel from user 1 to user 2 can support higher rates than the channel from user 2 to user 1 at finite blocklength.

 Figure~\ref{fig:p_norm_disp_antennas} shows the scenario where the transmit power is fixed.
 In this case, the capacity approaches a finite limit when $n_r$ is held fixed and $n_t \to \infty$, but grows logarithmically when $n_t$ is fixed and $n_r \to \infty$, as shown in equations~\eqref{eq:p_cap_nr} and~\eqref{eq:p_cap_nt}.
 In this setting, the normalized dispersion approaches a finite limit when $n_r$ is fixed and $n_t \to \infty$, yet it vanishes when $n_t$ is fixed and $n_r\to\infty$.
-Consequently, by increasing the number of receive antennas, one can make the required blocklength to achieve a fraction of capacity arbitrarily small.
+Consequently in this regime, we can always choose the number of receive antennas $n_r$ large enough so that our system can achieve a given fraction of capacity $\eta$ using blocklength $n$.
 The normalized dispersion in this case is proportional to $1/\log^2(n_r)$.

 \appendices